lhr-solar/BPS/Docs/source/Software/Tasks.rst

     temperature) are deemed safe, this task signals to turn the contactor on once.

 Priority
-    This task has priority level 4, so it will not interrupt the fault state, critical state, and watchdog tasks.
+    This task has priority level 4, so it will not interrupt the fault state, check contactor, and watchdog tasks.

 Shared Resources
     This task uses the ``CANBus_MsgQ`` queue, the ``Fault_Sem4``, and the ``SafetyCheck_Sem4``.